hamidyou/kyanite-tutorial/map/README.md

-Kyanite.concat() takes a function and applies it to all of the values within the provided list, and brings back a new list of the same type.
+Kyanite.map() takes a function and applies it to all of the values within the provided list, and brings back a new list of the same type.